StormyDragon/Chryssalid/README.md

 Replace google cloud function node interpreter with arbitrary code Instead of using node as a shim, simply replace node.js and be master control program of the container.

+### How does it work?
+The node worker script `google_cloud_worker/worker.js` was built into the container by the cloud function deployment machinery and is untouchable by our code until the `/load` endpoint is called, this is triggered by a "cold start" before the first connection is made.
+Our code usurps the node process and executes our own, in the process handing the connected `/load` and listening file descriptor to it, it is then that we send the answer to load, and accept new connections on the listener.

 ## Worker needs
 Google cloud functions consists of a webserver that accepts three 'paths' as well as communication via http with a supervisor